 Tools for Measuring Network Latency

-Keeping track of the presence of latency helps you to measure the standard of your connection and to identify that your service is performing well without any traffic bottlenecks.
+Keeping track of the presence of latency helps you to measure the standard of your data connection and to identify that your service is performing well without any traffic bottlenecks.
 Paessler PRTG Network Monitor has a range of network latency monitoring features that make it ideal for this task.
 With PRTG Network Monitor you can monitor the bandwidth of your network to see the strength of your connection.

-PRTG’s QoS Round Trip Sensor is used to monitor the latency experienced by packets travelling throughout the network.
+PRTG’s QoS Round Trip Sensor is used to monitor the latency experienced by packets traveling throughout the network.
 The QoS Round Trip Sensor can be configured as alerts to notify you when latency exceeds certain thresholds.
-This is great for allowing you to make sure that latency doesn’t become a problem for your network performance.
+This is great for allowing you to make sure that increasing latency doesn’t become a problem for your network performance.

 Network Throughput Network Baselines

 One of the most important pieces of information you need to know when measuring network throughput is your network baseline.
 Network baselining is where you measure the performance of your network in real-time.
-In other words, network baselining is about testing the strength of your live connection.
-Network baselining is where you monitor your network traffic to identify trends, view resource allocation, view historic performance and identify performance anomalies.
+In other words, network baselining is about testing the strength of your live connections.
+Network baselining is where you monitor your network traffic to identify trends, view resource allocation, view historic performance, and identify performance anomalies.
 Baselining your network provides you with a frame of reference for you to call upon when monitoring your network’s performance.